HetDaftary/Python-Projects/Simple-Password-Manager/README.md

 * Current Version: <b>1.5</b>
 ## How to run it:
 * Command-Line:
+  * Run src/mainCommandline.py and it will launch the required file for command line.
+* GUI:
   * Run src/main.py and it will launch the setup if needed or launch the working if setup is done.
-* GUI:
-  * Step 1: Setup, For this, run gui-setup.py file and enter the password.
-  * Step 2: Working: For this, run gui-working file when you want to use it.

 ## Images:
 <br/>